Market Analysts see XL Fleet Corp. [XL] gaining to $6. Time to buy?

 Charging deployment was managed by the XL Grid and World Energy teams and includes 12 chargers across six wind farm facilities in Texas, Oklahoma and Illinois.

+The stocks have a year to date performance of -12.99 percent and weekly performance of -4.00 percent.
+The stock has been moved at -57.96 percent over the last six months.
+The stock has performed -28.00 percent around the most recent 30 days and changed -47.73 percent over the most recent 3-months.

-Compared to the average trading volume of 3.03M shares, XL reached a trading volume of 6957880 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.16M shares, XL reached to a volume of 2704327 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for XL shares is $6.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on XL stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.